haikalchong/Project-1/README.md

 ## Testing

 ### Test Cases
 Test Case #1 : Ensure that the website loads.
-Expected Results- website loads with no faults Test Case #2 : Monitor the pokemon to ensure that it spawns every 10 seconds.
-Expected Results- Pokemon randomly spawns every 10seconds
+Expected Results- website loads with no faults<br>
+Test Case #2 : Monitor the pokemon to ensure that it spawns every 10 seconds.
+Expected Results- Pokemon randomly spawns every 10seconds<br>
 Test Case #3 : Search for food using the search function.
-Expected Results - Food that matches your search should appear within 5KM around you
+Expected Results - Food that matches your search should appear within 5KM around you<br>
 Test Case #4 : Search for a specific location usings the places search function.
-Expected Results- Returns the searched location
+Expected Results- Returns the searched location<br>
 Test Case #5 : Pokedex to store caught pokemon.
-Expected Results- Caught pokemon should appear in the pokedex and the grade must be shown
+Expected Results- Caught pokemon should appear in the pokedex and the grade must be shown<br>
 Test Case #6 : Upon page refresh, pokedex data must still be there.
-Expected Results - Pokedex data is still there Test Case #7 : On pokedex clear button click, pokedex Data is cleared.
-Expected Results - Exactly what I said
+Expected Results - Pokedex data is still there<br>
+Test Case #7 : On pokedex clear button click, pokedex Data is cleared.
+Expected Results - Exactly what I said<br>

 ### Testing for Mobile Responsiveness
  * Testing was done using Responsively across iPhone 14, iPad, and Generic Laptop.